vierofernando/username601/README.md

 Username601 is a multi-purposed general-purpose sh*t-purpose bot with over 200 commands.
 Please add it to your server!
 It's worth it! :v<br>
 Everything filled on the details below are automatic.<br>

 Category folder is a cogs folder, modules folder is basically "tools" folder.
-Anything else are misc.<br>
+Anything else are misc.<br Bot is hosted in [heroku.](https://heroku.com) 24/7.<br>
-`heroku-tools.py` is just a file i made for people who hosts their bot through heroku.<br>
-it will automatically creates files for you (i like automatic stuff cuz i am lazy lol)<br>

 *P.S: All commits with the message "Updated Files for public version of Username601" is entirely automatic!*
 # Configuration